 Punishments would only have worsened the situation.
-“You want to redirect that student: Maybe direct them toward independent learning or buddy learning or a project approach,” she says.
-Rather than talk about consequences, “the conversation needs to be about classroom communities that promote empathy, tolerance, respect, purposeful learning and the individual dignity of the child.
+“You want to redirect that student, maybe direct them toward independent learning or buddy learning or a project approach,” she says.
+Rather than talk about consequences, “the conversation needs to be about classroom communities that promote empathy, tolerance, respect, purposeful learning, and the individual dignity of the child.
 It’s all grounded in respect, in nurturing relationships.”

-Not everyone views this approach as an effective next wave in classroom management.
+However, not everyone views this approach as an effective next wave in classroom management.

 “Obviously great teaching that engages the kids will reduce the need for discipline.
 If every first-year teacher in a low-income classroom could be a great teacher on day one, that would be great.
 But if we could do that, we would have done it by now,” says David Griffith, a senior research and policy associate at the Thomas B. Fordham Institute.